 - incorrect emergency medical advice, diagnosis or treatment

 - failing to provide post-operative care with reasonable care and skill

-The compensation and benefits you may receive depends on the law you're covered by and the state you live in, and whether your claim relates to a psychiatric injury or a loss of dependency.
+The compensation and benefits you may receive for the wrongful death of a loved one depends on the law you're covered by and the state you live in.

 - Expenses relating to a psychiatric injury, including medical expenses and pharmaceutical expenses

 - Loss of earnings and/or earning capacity resulting from a psychiatric injury

 - Loss of financial support that would have been provided by the person who died

 - Loss of services provided by the person who died